 9.1.1 The financial implications are set out in this report.
-The current forecast position for the General Fund is an overspend of £7.120m and the Housing Revenue Account is forecasting an overspend of £91k, the Dedicated Schools Grant is forecasting to come in on budget.
+The current forecast position for the General Fund is an overspend of £7.847m (Period 2 - £7.120m) and the Housing Revenue Account is forecasting an overspend of £24k (Period 2 - £91k), the Dedicated Schools Grant is forecasting to come in on budget, this is unchanged from Period 2.